How Well Can Preference Optimization Generalize Under Noisy Feedback?

 \paragraph{Theoretical insight.} Unlike classical generalization theory, which focuses on model behavior at convergence, our framework uses a finite-step analysis to expose how noise affects learning dynamics during fine-tuning.
 This allows us to precisely characterize the role of data properties—especially concentration and sample size—in achieving robustness to label noise.
 We summarize the key takeaways below:

+\paragraph{Remarks.} We discuss how we expect our theorem to generalize under different assumptions such as those considered in adversarial attack literature.
+One common setting is where instead of having i.i.d. noise, we have that at most $N^c$ out of $N$ samples are contiminated where $0 < c < 1$.
+In this setting, we expect an increase in the risk bound compared to our current theorem with due to the need to consider the worst case arrangement.
+The increase in risk would be dependent on the variance or other geometrical constraints on the distribution.
+Another setting that may be considered is where each sample can be contaminated with probability $\epsilon_i$.
+In this setting, the current theorem would apply with $\epsilon$ set to the average sample noise rate since we control the number of contaminated samples using Hoeffding's inequality.

 \paragraph{Practical implications.} Theorem~\ref{thm:gpo-noise-gen} provides practical guidance for deploying preference optimization in real-world systems where noisy human feedback is common.
 By quantifying how the generalization performance degrades with increasing noise and characterizing the threshold at which learning fails, our results offer practical guidance on the data quantity and quality required for successful preference optimization.